core-wg/senml-spec/draft-jennings-core-senml.md

 # Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 # Semantics {#semant}

-Each representation caries a single SenML object that represents a set of measurements and/or parameters.
+Each representation carries a single SenML object that represents a set of measurements and/or parameters.
 This object contains several optional attributes described below and a mandatory array of one or more entries.